Best Contract Negotiation Software (2026)

 - Counterparties must use the Juro platform to negotiate, which creates adoption friction with parties who prefer Word

-- Templates and workflows can be inflexible when contract types deviate from standard structures
+- Recurring G2 and Capterra review themes mention template and workflow flexibility when contract types deviate from standard structures

-- No publicly listed pricing; the average buyer pays around $34,500/year, which is opaque for budget planning
+- No publicly listed pricing, which makes early budget planning harder

 In practice: Juro works best when both parties are willing to negotiate in the browser rather than exchanging Word documents.
 For recurring commercial agreements, vendor contracts, and employment agreements where the counterparty relationship is ongoing, this is straightforward.
 For one-off enterprise deals where the other side's lawyers insist on Word with tracked changes, the browser-native approach can create friction.